Teen driver dies after crash with semi on Kansas highway - NewsBreak

 Teen driver dies after crash with semi on Kansas highway

 HARPER COUNTY—One person died in an accident just before 1p.m.
 Wednesday in Harper County.
-The Kansas Highway Patrol reported a 2014 Nissan Altima driven...hutchpost.com
+The Kansas Highway Patrol reported a 2014 Nissan Altima driven...jcpost.com

 HARPER COUNTY—One person died in an accident just before 1p.m.
 Wednesday in Harper County.
-The Kansas Highway Patrol reported a 2014 Nissan Altima driven...hutchpost.com
+The Kansas Highway Patrol reported a 2014 Nissan Altima driven...jcpost.com

 Comments / 0